ckeditor/ckeditor5/docs/features/math-equations.md

 [MathType](http://www.wiris.com/en/mathtype) is a popular mathematical and science formula editor with classical and handwriting input modes.
 You can use it to create math equations or chemical formulas right inside the CKEditor&nbsp;5 content.

 <info-box>
-	Unlock this feature with a CKEditor Paid Plan.
-[Select the Plan](https://ckeditor.com/pricing/) that provides access to all the premium features you need.
+	This is a premium add-on that is a part of CKEditor Custom Plan, and delivered by our partner, [Wiris](https://www.wiris.com/en/).
+[Choose the Custom Plan](https://ckeditor.com/pricing/) to enable it.
 </info-box>

 ## Demo